Jahream Bula: 2023

 Bula was named to make his debut on 22 April, with coach Tim Sheens saying, "He's athletic, he plays the position well, he's only young but a good kid.
 I just want him to play his natural game.
 I don’t expect him to win us the game, I just want him to do his job."
 Starting at fullback, Bula was among those who were awarded Dally M points as one of the best players in the game.

 In round 20 of the 2023 NRL season, Bula scored two tries for the Wests Tigers in their 18-34 loss against Newcastle.

 Bula played a total of 18 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

 On 20 September 2023.
 Wests Tigers announced the upgraded extension of Bula's contract to end of 2027 for a reported $2.7M.

 2024

 In round 3 of the 2024 NRL season, Bula scored two tries for the Wests Tigers in their 32-6 victory over Cronulla.

 In round 22, Bula scored two tries for the Wests Tigers in their 48-30 loss against North Queensland.

 Bula played 21 games for the Wests Tigers and scored ten tries throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

 2025

 Bula played a total of 18 matches for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

 He scored 4 tries for in their Pacific Championship Bowl 48-24 win over in Port Moresby.

+2026

+On 5 May, the Wests Tigers announced that Bula had re-signed with the club until the end of 2030.

+Bula played 20 games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.